mantidproject/mantid/docs/source/release/v4.3.0/indirect_geometry.rst

 ########

 - The Abins file parser no longer fails to read data from non-periodic vibration calculations performed with CRYSTAL17.
-- :ref:`ApplyPaalmanPings <algm-ApplyPaalmanPings>` will now run also for fixed window scan reduced data and will not crash on workspace groups.
+- :ref:`ApplyPaalmanPingsCorrection <algm-ApplyPaalmanPingsCorrection>` will now run also for fixed window scan reduced data and will not crash on workspace groups.

 :ref:`Release 4.3.0 <v4.3.0>`